 Traditional logging solutions require teams to provision and pay for a daily volume of logs, which quickly becomes cost-prohibitive without some form of server-side or agent-level filtering.
 But filtering your logs before sending them inevitably leads to gaps in coverage, and often filters out valuable data.
 After all, logs constantly change in value based on factors that can’t be anticipated ahead of time, such as whether the log was generated during normal operations, or during an outage or deployment.

-Datadog log management removes these limitations by decoupling log ingestion from indexation, which makes it possible to cost-effectively collect, process, and archive all your logs.
+Datadog log management removes these limitations by decoupling log ingestion from indexing, which makes it possible to cost-effectively collect, process, and archive all your logs.
 We are pleased to announce that we’ve developed a set of features to help you take this new approach of Logging without Limits.
 You can now:

 - dynamically choose which logs to index and retain for troubleshooting and analytics (and override these filters as needed)